-Want to bypass levels of management, strike fear in the hearts of supervisors, and undermine your chain of command?
-Adopt an open door policy that states any employee can talk with any level manager about any issue at any time.
+Want to bypass levels of management, strike fear in the hearts of supervisors, and undermine the authority of your chain of command?
+Adopt an open door policy that states that any employee can talk with any level manager about any issue at any time.
 Isn't that the point of an open door policy, you may ask?
-My answer?
-Yes and no.
+The answer to your question?
+Well, yes and no.

 In theory, any employee should be able to talk with any level of manager or any other employee about any subject at any time in any place.
 Philosophically, organizations that operate under the principle that all employees are equal; they just have different jobs, are most likely to adhere to a written or unspoken open door policy

-But, open door policies, as commonly interpreted, fail to build the ability of the organization to solve problems close to where the problem occurs.
-They encourage employees to bypass their immediate manager whenever they have a complaint or a problem to solve.
+But, open door policies, as commonly interpreted by organizations, fail to build the ability of the organization to solve problems close to where the problem occurs.
+They encourage employees to bypass their immediate manager whenever they have a complaint to offer or a problem to solve.

-They don't encourage the development of problem solving skills by individual managers.
+Open door policies don't encourage the development of problem solving skills by individual managers.
 They enable more senior managers to look good and feel good at the expense of mid-level managers.
 This is not optimum for building your bench strength within your organization or for essential succession planning.

 Another downside to an open door policy is that they train employees to bypass their supervisors and managers.
-You develop a culture where employees believe, that to accomplish their goals, they need to bypass their immediate supervisors and seek out the ear of senior managers.
+You develop a culture where employees believe, that to accomplish their goals, they need to bypass their immediate managers and seek out the ear of senior managers.

 This is dysfunctional and undermines the functioning and the chain of command of a successful organization.
-This is especially true in organizations with managers who fail to understand the impact of their actions and decisions on other managers and supervisors.
+This is especially true in organizations with managers who fail to understand the impact of their actions and decisions on other managers and departments.

 Successful Open Door Policies